All Episodes

 I'm getting blue in the face talking about this.

-Warning the scandal over stolen emails threatened to undermine the global warming negotiations beginning in Copenhagen.
+They did so today, warning the scandal over stolen emails threatened to undermine the global warming negotiations beginning in Copenhagen.

-We think this is definitely going to affect the nature of what could be trusted in our deliberations.
+Saudi Arabia negotiator at Copenhagen said, we believe this scandal, or what has been referred to as the Climategate scandal, we think this is definitely going to affect the nature of what could be trusted in our deliberations.

-Now, you gotta understand the uh Saudis.
+Now you got to understand the uh Saudis.

 You can go ahead and try.